kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   **2-3) Follow the instructions as best you can under "For Windows Machines"**

-  **Please try to troubeshoot installation on your own or with assistance from local IT or other ARS staff**

 ## For Windows Machines

+**Please try to troubeshoot installation on your own or with assistance from local IT or other local ARS staff**

 **1) Install Anaconda**